CIT2202/separating-logic-and-presentation/README.md

 This will copy the contents of this repository into your codespace.

-- From the open _connect.php_.
+- Open _connect.php_.
 Change the connection settings to match your database and environment.
 This is the line you need to change

 ```
     $conn = new PDO('mysql:host=localhost;dbname=MyDatabase', 'MyUsername', 'MyPassword');